 A positive learning environment is expected with respect for others' views and ways of learning.
 The authority of the teacher should be respected at all times.

 Equipment

 It is expected that you will bring the following to every lesson:

 - Pens.

 - Sharp HB pencil.

 - 30cm ruler.

 - Calculator.

-- Lined A4 paper in your ring binder of notes for the current topic.

 - Textbook (see Page 23)

 - Relevant work pack for the current topic of study.

 - Labcoat (for all practical sessions).